smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 ### Database TODO list (deferred to February 2018):

 * Add generate_series() to SQL Server port
-* Add t_rif40_warnings/rif40_warnings to contain warning messages on na study basis.
+* Add t_rif40_warnings/rif40_warnings to contain warning messages on a study basis.
 Can be created by extract or R scripts.
+Add traps for:
+  * Out of range or null covariates by year;
+  * Missing years of numerator or denominator data;
+  * Males/females not present when requested in numerator or denominator;
+  * ICD codes not present when requested in numerator.
 * Add population to map table (max, min, average, rate increase/decrease?), remove join from getAttributes
 * Add viewer/diseasemap[12]_mapping, export_date, last_update_date, comparison_geolevel_select,
   study_geolevel_select to rif40_studies